 Combining numeric like terms

-In an expression, the first thing to look for are numbers or numeric terms that stand alone and then combine them in order to simplify the expression.
+In order to simplify an expression, the first thing to look for are numbers or numeric terms that stand alone and can be combined.

-You can see the numbers 2, 7 and −5 can be combined, resulting in a simpler expression 3x − 4xy − y + 4.
+You can see the numbers 2, 7 and −5 are like terms that can be combined, resulting in a simpler expression 3x − 4xy − y + 4.

 Another example of combining numbers is (x2 + 2x + 3) − 6 + (y + 8).

-Although the parentheses group sub-expressions for some reason, removing them does no harm.
-The numbers can be combined, resulting in the expression x2 + 2x + y + 5.
+Although the parentheses can group sub-expressions, removing them does no harm in this case.
+The numbers 3, − 6 and 8 can be combined, resulting in the expression x2 + 2x + y + 5.

 Combining variable like terms

-When simplifying an expression, the next thing to look for are like variable terms.
+When simplifying an expression, the next thing to look for is like-terms among variables.
 That means any multiplies of a variable or products of variables.

 For example, x, 5x and −2x are like terms of x.